open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 Figure 10.
 Example of an OVON _utterance_ event.

+The utterance event is the message that is for assistants or users to 'speak' to each other.
+They can contain media of any type.  dialogEvent objects must contain a 'text' feature.
+Additional feature types and mime-types are permitted.

 Figure 10 shows the structure of an event with the _eventType_ of _utterance_.
 This object contains just one mandatory parameter with the key-name _dialogEvent_.
-The _to_ parameter is optional and can be used to designate that the utterance is directed to a certain participant in the conversation.
-This can be thought of as the equivalent of catching someone's eye during a round table conversation.
+The _to_ parameter is optional and by default utterance events are public and addressed to all conversants.
+They can however be addressed to specific conversants and/or made private using the _to_ element of the event.
+A private utterance events is also termed a 'whisper'.
+These can be used to convey instructions and contextual information behind the scenes between conversants.

-OVON events of this type are sent whenever a user or an assistant takes a dialog act.
-The value of the _dialogEvent_ dictionary key must contain a valid dialog event object as specified in [Interoperable Dialog Event Object Specification Version 1.0](https://docs.google.com/document/d/1ld0tbGhQEOcZ4toCi0R4AEIWlIET8PgF1b-xKhtwsm0/edit?userstoinvite=jim42%40larson-tech.com&sharingaction=manageaccess&role=writer#bookmark=id.mnvmxlp2vaay ).
+The _dialogEvent_ element must contain a valid dialog event object as specified in [Interoperable Dialog Event Object Specification Version 1.0](https://docs.google.com/document/d/1ld0tbGhQEOcZ4toCi0R4AEIWlIET8PgF1b-xKhtwsm0/edit?userstoinvite=jim42%40larson-tech.com&sharingaction=manageaccess&role=writer#bookmark=id.mnvmxlp2vaay ).

-The value of the dialogEvent key must contain a valid dialog event object as specified in Interoperable Dialog Event Object Specification Version 1.0.

-dialogEvent objects must contain a 'text feature.
-Additional feature types and mime-types are permitted.
-Compliant OVON dialog agents do not need to respond to any unsupported keys in the dialog event..
+Compliant OVON dialog agents do not need to respond to any unsupported features or keys in the dialog event..

 ##### 1.10.1 dialogEvent Text Feature